gopro/labs/docs/control/notes/README.md

  - Added oS10 - 10 minute rear screen timeout
  - Added oS15 - 15 minute rear screen timeout
  - Added oS30 - 30 minute rear screen timeout
- - Added *BFLK=1 to bypass deflicker controls, to allow for continuous shutter speeds from 1/fps
  - Added *EXPS=2 for ISO/SHUT within the capture screen during capture (reducing flicker of the ISO display.)
 Older *EXPS=1 still works the same.
  - Added *ALLI=1 for ALL Integer frame rates: 24.0, 25.0, 30.0, 50.0, 60.0, 100.0, 120.0, 200.0, 240.0
  - Added commands to enable and disable the touch screen (tE and tD).
 These will be usefil in script to prevent an accidental screen touch setting the wrong mode.